The placeConstituency · Wales · Electorate 70,269 · 2023 boundaries

 WardLatest winnerVotesCouncilLast cycle

-Acton Maesydre(2 seats)Martin · Jarvis1,127Wrexham IndMay 2022
+Acton and Maesydre(2 seats)Martin · Jarvis1,127Wrexham IndMay 2022

-Bangor Is Y Coed Robert Ian Williams365Wrexham IndMay 2022
+Bangor Is-y-Coed Robert Ian Williams365Wrexham IndMay 2022

 Borras Park Debbie Wallice507Wrexham IndMay 2017

-Bronington Hanmer Jeremy Alexander Newton363Wrexham IndMay 2022
+Bronington and Hanmer Jeremy Alexander Newton363Wrexham IndMay 2022

 Brymbo(2 seats)Brown · Rogers1,194Wrexham IndMay 2022